nodejs/node-addon-api/doc/async_promise.md

 Napi::AsyncPromise<T>::operator napi_deferred() const;
 ```

-Returns the N-API `napi_deferred` wrapped by the `<T>` instance.
+Returns the N-API `napi_deferred` wrapped by the task instance.
 This
 can be used to mix usage of the C N-API and node-addon-api.

 ## Example

 The basic usage pattern for `Napi::AsyncPromise` is summarized in these steps:

-1. Declare a subclass of `Napi::AsyncPromise<T>::BaseTask` using the subclass
+1. Declare a subclass of `Napi::AsyncPromise::BaseTask`
-type as the template parameter
+1. In the subclass, define an override of the appropriate `OnInit()` method
-2. In the subclass, define a constructor and override the `Execute()` abstract method
+1. In the subclass, define an override of the `Execute()` abstract method
-3. At the top of the N-API native routine, declare an instance of `Napi::AsyncPromise<T>`
+1. In the N-API callback function, create an instance of `Napi::AsyncPromise`
-using the subclass type as the template parameter
-4. Set the subclass task parameters
-5. Queue the async promise
-6. Return the promise from the native routine
+using the appropriate factory method and return its promise

-As noted above, the the other virtual methods of `Napi::AsyncPromis<T>::BaseTask`
+As noted above, the the other virtual methods of `Napi::AsyncPromise::BaseTask`
 may be overridden to provide custom behavior.

 The code below demonstrates a basic example of using `Napi::AsyncPromise`: